cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-hardware-connector.md

 If you need a high availability configuration for your premises, refer to [About high availability configurations](#about-high-availability-configurations) for more information.

-If you do not need a high availability configuration for you premises, jump to [Configure Cloudflare dashboard settings](#configure-cloudflare-dashboard-settings).
+If you do not need a high availability configuration for you premises, proceed to [Configure Cloudflare dashboard settings](#configure-cloudflare-dashboard-settings).

 ---